tdspora/syngen/README.md

       categorical:                          # Force listed columns to have categorical type (use dictionary of values).
 Optional parameter
         - gender
         - marital_status

+  format:                                   # Settings for reading and writing data in 'csv' format.
+Optional parameter
+    sep: ','                                # Delimiter to use.
+Optional parameter
+    quotechar: '"'                          # The character used to denote the start and end of a quoted item.
+Optional parameter
+    quoting: 'All'                          # Control field quoting behavior per constants - ["all", "minimal", "non-numeric", "none"].
+Optional parameter
+    escapechar: '"'                         # One-character string used to escape other characters.
+Optional parameter
+    encoding: 'utf-8'                       # A string representing the encoding to use in the output file.
+Optional parameter
+    header: 0                               # Row number(s) to use as the column names, and the start of the data.
+Optional parameter
+    skiprows: 0                             # Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
+Optional parameter
+    on_bad_lines: skip                      # Specifies what to do upon encountering a bad line (a line with too many fields) - ["error", "warn", "skip"].
+Optional parameter

   infer_settings:                           # Settings for infer process.
 Optional parameter
     size: 100                               # Size for generated data.
 Optional parameter